 within the College of Business Center for Entrepreneurship.
 During this time, he assisted in the instruction of courses focused on business plan development, identifying and exploring entrepreneurial opportunities, and mitigating risk and change in small organizations.

-, leadership with Dr. Troy Smith
+, Dr. Troy Smith

 As an instructor, Andrew taught Mngt 360: Managing behavior in organizations in the summer of 2017 and is looking forward to instructing Mngt 421: Identifying and exploring entrepreneurial opportunities in the fall of 2018.